linode/docs/docs/products/networking/nodebalancers/guides/create/index.md

 ### Cloud Firewall Inbound Rules for NodeBalancer
 - Inbound rules limit incoming network connections to the NodeBalancer based on the port(s) and sources you configure.
 - The NodeBalancer accepts traffic and routes traffic on an internal network to backend targets.
-For this reason, only inbound firewall rules apply to Node Balancer.
+For this reason, only inbound firewall rules apply to NodeBalancer.
 - Inbound firewall rules such as IPv4 and IPv6 access control lists (ACLs) can be configured to *Accept* or *Drop* ingress traffic to the NodeBalancer.
 - NodeBalancers can accept TCP connections on all ports.
 When you add an inbound rule for a NodeBalancer in Cloud Firewall, select TCP as the transport layer protocol.
 UDP, ICMP, and IPENCAP are not currently supported on NodeBalancers.
 - The NodeBalancers firewall is infront of the backend nodes that are assigned to the NodeBalancer.
-When both the NodeBalancer and its backend nodes use Cloud Firewall, the NodeBalancers inbound firewall rules are applied to incoming requests first, before the requests reach the backend nodes.
+When both the NodeBalancer and its backend nodes use firewalls, the NodeBalancers inbound firewall rules are applied to incoming requests first, before the requests reach the backend nodes.
 - A backend node server (Linode) can have multiple IP addresses.
-The NodeBalancer firewall only controls traffic to the backend nodes IPs that are assigned to the NodeBalancers.
+The NodeBalancer firewall only controls traffic to the backend nodes IPs that are assigned to the NodeBalancer.
 Since a service (Linode) can be accessed from any interface (not just the NodeBalancer), firewalls should also be applied to the backend Linodes.

 ![Screenshot of traffic going through firewall and NodeBalancer and traffic bypassing firewall and NodeBalancer](nb-firewall.jpg)